TypeFox/monaco-languageclient/docs/migration.md

 - `WorkerConfig`
 - `WorkerDirect`

 Version `11` uses `$family` and a connection realization factory instead.
 The built-in realizations are `LcWebSocket` and `LcWorker`, exported from `monaco-languageclient/lcwrapper`.
-With `v11` both direct connection transports (`WebSocketDirect` and `WorkerDirect`) were dropped, beacuse pre-configured worker or web socket prevent configuration changes regarding message readers and message writers.
+With `v11` both direct connection transports (`WebSocketDirect` and `WorkerDirect`) were dropped, because pre-configured workers or WebSockets prevent configuration changes regarding message readers and message writers.
 The `LanguageClientConnectionRealization` interface was extracted to allow other connection realizations in the future.

 #### WebSocket URL connections